markroland/path-helper/README.md

 convex polygon and return the portion of that line that is not intersected by any of the shapes (paths)

-### booleanAdd

-Perform a Boolean addition (union) of two closed paths

-### booleanAddComparison (PRIVATE)

-Remove segments of Shape A that are inside of Shape B.
-This is a helper method for `booleanAdd`.

-### booleanSubtract

-Perform a Boolean subtraction (difference) of two closed paths

-### booleanSubtractComparison (PRIVATE)

-Remove segments of Shape B that are outside of Shape A.
-This is a helper method for `booleanSubtract`.

-### booleanIntersection

-Perform a Boolean intersection of two closed paths

-### booleanIntersectionComparison (PRIVATE)

-Remove segments of Shape B that are outside of Shape A.
-This is a helper method for `booleanIntersection`.

-### shapeIntersections

-Calculate the intersection points of Shape A with Shape B, and insert these intersection points in Shape A (in order).

-This is a helper method for the Boolean shape operations.

 To Do:
 ------